 “Non-Hispanic, Black infants are 2.5 to 3 times more likely to die than non-Hispanic, White infants,” said Heather Trnka, supervisor of the injury prevention coalition at Akron Children’s Hospital.
 “While our efforts to promote safe sleep are focused on all races and ethnicities, there is special attention placed on supporting Black mothers, who are losing their babies at a much higher rate.”

-One of the ways we are promoting infant vitality among the Black community is through Army of Moms, a new program in External Affairs.
-In recognition that April is Minority Health Month, we are shining the spotlight on this pilot program.
+One of the ways we are promoting infant vitality among the Black community is through Army of Moms, a new pilot program in External Affairs.

 “Through Army of Moms we are creating a community of mothers to promote safe sleep and overcome generational challenges,” said Heather.
 “Women are hearing from other women who look like them and are mothers too.”